 And still, You will never succeed in learning Your remedies well enough without a written Materia Medica.
 So the question arises, which Materia medica shall I buy, which one shall I use?
 The market is flooded with Homeopathic Materia Medicas of prime/high/low quality .
 I started with two handy books: William Boericke’s ‘Pocket manual of homoepathic materia medica’ and Eugene B. Nash’s ‘Leaders in homoeopathic therapeutics’.
 Especially the second mentioned book I found very difficult to begin with because it compares different remedies in almost every section.
 I always forgot what I have read.
 But even if such reading is so much frustrating in the very beginning, the remedies will increasingly visualize in our mind the more You repeat Your reading again and again (…and again and again…).

-At this place let me suggest to You to read the following lecture by Constantine Hering that I found at the website of Whole Health Now:
+At this place let me suggest to You to read the following lecture by Constantine Hering that I found:

 What I want to do next is to provide You with a list of some books on homeopathic Materia Medica.
 Links to online Materia Medicas follow.
 The lists cannot be complete.
 This is why I want to invite You to give me a note of any book or link that shall be added here.
 Do You want to write a book review to be added?
 You are welcome to submit it here.
 Kindly use the link at the end of the article.

-Dr. H.C.
-Allen: Encyclopedia of Pure Materia Medica (12 Volumes): Very detailed.
+Dr. T. F. Allen: Encyclopedia of Pure Materia Medica (12 Volumes): Very detailed.
 References to the source of the proving or clinical evidences are given.

 Dr. H.C.
 Allen: Keynotes of the Materia Medica with Nosodes: Peculiar and characteristic symptoms are highlighted.
 Most detailed description of classical nosodes like Lyssinum, Medorrhinum, Psorinum, Pyrogenium, Syphilinum, Tuberculinum and others.